Skip to the main content

 • Work with others on emergency planning

-These responsibilities may require that occupational health and safety advisors:
+These responsibilities may require that OHS advisors:

-• Inspect machines to identify potential hazards
+• Inspect machines, based on manufacturers’ instructions, to identify potential hazards

-• Investigate the causes of incidents and develop procedures or devices to prevent future occurrences
+• Develop procedures or devices to prevent future incidents

-Occupational health and safety advisors also may hire specialized consultants to:
+OHS advisors also may hire specialized consultants to:

-• Conduct noise level surveys
+• Conduct noise-level surveys

-• Take air quality samples or conduct water sampling
+• Take air-quality samples or conduct water sampling

 • Complete ergonomic assessments